 Even though these sugars can stimulate the taste buds, humans can not digest them.

 Because a large part of Yacon syrup isn’t digested, it has only a third of the caloric value of sugar, about 133 calories per 100 grams, or 20 calories per tablespoon.

 For this reason, it can be used as a low-calorie alternative to sugar.

 The fructooligosaccharides eventually reach the large intestine, where they feed the friendly bacteria in the digestive system.
 This is where Yacon syrup works its magic… in the gut.

 The friendly bacteria in the gut are actually incredibly important for the health of our bodies.
-Having the “right” kind of bacteria is associated with a lower risk of diabetes, better immunity and improved brain function… to name a few (4, 5, 6, 7).
+Having the “right” types is associated with a lower risk of diabetes, better immunity and improved brain function… to name a few (4, 5, 6, 7, 8).